fmariv/pycharm-pyqgis-setup/README.md

 1. Download the pycharm.bat file and copy it in *C:\OSGeo4W64\bin*.
 2. Create a desktop shortcup to the bat and launch it

-**Important** do not install PyCharm v2019, it's bugged and doesn't launch correctly for QGIS development.
+**Important** do not install PyCharm v2019, it's bugged and it doesn't launch correctly for QGIS development.